 Problem #1: Sore nipples / Painful latching

 Sore nipples might be the result of different things but mostly it happens due to frequent and/or incorrect latching at the start of nursing.
 That also causes painful breastfeeding (especially when the baby’s latching on).
-Usually this problem occurs only during the first two weeks of breastfeeding until your nipples roughen.
+Usually, this problem occurs only during the first two weeks of breastfeeding until your nipples roughen.
 But if the cause of the problem is the wrong way your baby latches to the breast, then sore or even bleeding nipples is going to be your concern even after these first two weeks after delivery.

 Solution: First, you can check your baby’s position while nursing.
-Correct latching is very important here – the baby’s mouth should cover your nipple and the bottom area of areola.
+Correct latching is very important here – the baby’s mouth should cover your nipple and the bottom area of the areola.
 I personally found the solution and immediate relief in using over-the-counter lanoline cream.
-It is very convenient, since you use it right before breastfeeding and you don’t have to wash it off.
+It is very convenient since you use it right before breastfeeding and you don’t have to wash it off.